 After graduating Harvard, Mark moved to San Francisco and began the study of law at Golden Gate University where he was first in his class.
 He was then recruited by the United States Department of Justice to work in the criminal division (Organized Crime and Racketeering Section) in Washington D.C..
-He was then enlisted by the U.S. Attorney in San Francisco, where he became their most prolific and successful federal prosecutor.
-He studied and learned the art of jury trials (i.e. his ‘outer game’), which has become his passion.
+He was then enlisted by the U.S. Attorney in San Francisco, where he became their most prolific and successful federal prosecutor winning 15 consecutive jury trials including the first RICO trial ever presented to a jury in the district.

 Mark has an appreciation and respect for life that results in compassion for self and others.
 He is a lifelong meditator at the Zen Buddhist community at the San Francisco Zen Center as well as a certified Yoga instructor.
-He practices meditation and yoga daily, which he believes are instrumental to his success and happiness (i.e. his ‘inner game’).
+He practices meditation and yoga daily, which he believes are instrumental to his success and happiness.

 Mark has been the solo attorney in several high profile and newsworthy cases that have ultimately impacted the safety of others.